-Remember that you are your child’s first role model, so if they see you slumped on the sofa all day, binge watching episodes upon episodes, they will end up believing that there is no other way to overcome boredom.
-As a parent, your role is to awaken your child’s curiosity, to show them that the world is bigger that a 47” screen.
+Remember that you are your child’s first role model, so if they see you slumped on the sofa all day, binge-watching episodes upon episodes, they will end up believing that there is no other way to overcome boredom.
+As a parent, your role is to awaken your child’s curiosity, to show them that the world is bigger than a 47” screen.
 If they see you doing hands-on activities, cross words, be sure that they will follow suit and will “do what mum and dad do”.

 2. Turn them into a Michelin-starred chef

-3. Waken the artist lying dormant within them
+3. Awaken the artist within them

 Why not try and make your child a future rock star by getting them to listen to music (or by giving them an instrument if you have one to hand)?
-Then when my ears are overwhelmed, I can move on to calmer, more hands-on activities which are just as fun.
+Then, when my ears are overwhelmed, I can move on to calmer, more hands-on activities which are just as fun.
 Simple to carry out, cheap, it’s a good way to keep occupied whilst developing their creativity.
 DIY workshops, making decorative objects, there’s so much to do!
 Not to mention the timeless salt dough, or edible paintings for the food lovers…

 4. Get the board games back out of the cupboard